smeup/jariko/README.md

             <id>myNexus</id>
             <mirrorOf>!jitpack.io,*</mirrorOf>

+## Autoformatting

+It can be performed using the task `formatKotlin`.

 ## Credits

 The grammar used in this project is based on the work from [Ryan Eberly](https://www.linkedin.com/in/ryan-eberly-428b438/).
 It is derived from his project [rpgleparser](https://github.com/rpgleparser/rpgleparser).